Photo by Mika Baumeister via Unsplash

 Elaina Zuker, EZInfluence, is an eLearning designer, Influence expert, Influence Speaker, and an International Best-Selling Author.
-Her books include The 7 Secrets Of Influence, A Swift Kick In The Cant’s.
-As a keynote speaker, she has addressed meetings and conferences in industry, government and professional associations.
+Her books include The 7 Secrets Of Influence and A Swift Kick In The Cants.
+As a keynote speaker, she has addressed meetings and conferences in the industry, government, and professional associations.

 Protect your great idea – it could be worth a fortune!

-Afterward, two women came up to me and asked if they could “use” my handout packet.
+Afterward, two women approached me and asked if they could “use” my handout packet.
 A few questions revealed that they were the Circulation Managers for Working Woman magazine.
-They had a readership at about a million.
+They had a readership of about a million.
 They wanted to use the booklet as a “premium” free gift for new subscribers.

 I was delighted.
 But since this was my copyrighted material, I couldn’t allow the magazine to reproduce the booklets.
 Instead, I would sell them the booklets they wanted.
 Soon after some negotiating, they ordered 100,000 copies of a 12-page booklet, which I wrote, designed, and printed.
 I only began the project once I had a signed Purchase Order from the company.

 The profit margins weren’t huge.
 However, I now had a unique product stemming from an unusual idea.
 Part of our agreement was that they would have the exclusive use of the booklet for the life of the promotion.
 The qualifier was that it appear only in the “women’s success magazine” category.